 What Is House Wrap?

 House wrap is a synthetic material used as a weather-resistant barrier on the exterior of buildings.
-Typically, it is installed underneath the siding of a house, acting as a shield to prevent moisture from seeping into the structure while allowing water vapor to escape.
+Typically, it is installed underneath the siding of a house, acting as a shield to prevent moisture from seeping into the structure while allowing water vapor to escape—making it a critical layer in any residential siding system.
 This balance helps in preventing mold growth and maintaining the overall integrity of the building.

 How Does House Wrap Work?